M1Va1/Stock-dog/precomputed_info/README.txt

-Move this files to "/build" directory
+Move this folder to "/build" directory